seewhydee/my-gm-is-ai/README.md

 # My GM is AI

-An AI-driven Game Master for tabletop RPG adventures — play through a pre-written adventure module with an AI GM that adjudicates your actions and narrates the outcome.
+An AI-driven Game Master (GM) for single-player RPGs.

-Unlike freeform AI roleplay chatbots, MGMAI runs a **fixed adventure module** with mechanical fidelity.
+Unlike freeform AI roleplay chatbots, this AI GM runs pre-written adventure modules with mechanical fidelity.
 You can attempt anything, and the GM decides (a) if it's possible, (b) what rules apply, and (c) how to describe what happens.
-It aims to strike a balance between AI creativity and rules adherence (similar to what a human GM must manage).
+Like a human GM, the AI GM system aims to strike a balance between creativity and rules adherence.

+This is a work in progress.
+Right now, there is a short sample adventure (a handwritten 5-room scenario) that can be played through.
+Player stats and combat is not yet implemented.

 ## How It Works

-Each turn, your natural-language input flows through a two-stage pipeline:
+Each turn, your natural language input flows through a three-stage pipeline:

-1. **Ruling** — A large language mode (LLM) interprets your intent and produces a structured action (move, examine, interact, talk, transfer, wait).
+1. **Ruling** — A large language mode (LLM) call interprets your intent and produces a structured action.
-2. **Engine resolution** — A deterministic engine validates the action against the adventure module's rules, applies state changes, and checks for encounters or game-over conditions.
+2. **Engine resolution** — A deterministic engine validates the action against the adventure module's rules and the current game state, rolls virtual dice, etc.
-3. **Prose narration** — A second LLM call weaves the mechanical outcome into natural prose, respecting hidden information and attitude mechanics.
+3. **Prose narration** — A second LLM call weaves the outcome into natural prose, respecting narrative requirements like keeping secrets hidden.

-Game state (inventory, flags, room states, entity states, NPC attitudes, dialogue) is tracked rigorously between turns and persisted to disk.

-## Installation
+## Installation and setup

 Requires Python 3 with some packages (Pydantic, Rich, Openai, Jinja2, Platformdirs).
 You can install them all via `pip`: